NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Accessing_Built-in_Help.md

 ## Help Menus

 The GDC Data Transfer Tool comes with built-in help menus.
-These menus are displayed when the GDC Data Transfer Tool is run with the flag -h or --help for any command.
+These menus are displayed when the GDC Data Transfer Tool is run with flags -h or --help for any command.
 Running the GDC Data Transfer Tool without commands will present a list of available commands.
 The available menus are provided below.

 ### Root menu